Responding to the Pandemic

-We've made changes to how we plan and host services and events to mitigate the spread of germs during this season.
+We've changed how we plan and host services and events to mitigate the spread of germs during this season.

 General Safety PrecautionsAt all Church on the Move locations

-- Available hand sanitizers and increased cleaning at kiosks used for kids check in
+Increased cleaning at kiosks used for kids check

 Safer Seating Options

-If you have questions or need help finding a safer seating option at any of our churches, you can ask any of our Team Members and they’ll make sure you have seats where you feel comfortable.
+If you have questions or need help finding a safer seating option at any of our churches, you can ask any of our Team Members, and they’ll make sure you have a seat where you feel most comfortable.

 Need to Talk to Someone?